 No. Unfortunately, there are very strict guidelines with which Soper Creek Wildlife Rescue must comply for the management of children in an outdoor setting.
 These are government regulations.
 All campers MUST be 4 years old at the start of their registered program.
 Should paperwork be filled out with incorrect information, such as the child's age, we will have no choice but to remove the participant from the program.
 A refund will not be issued to those that provide false information.

 The regular full-week day camp runs from 9 am to 4 pm.
 Extended Care is available commencing at 7 am and closing at 6 pm.
 Extended care must be prearranged.
-After 6 pm, a rate of $1 per minute will be charged and is due upon arrival.
-As an outdoor education centre, we do have nighttime programs running onsite that staff are required to participate in.

 Please note that before and after camp programs are not typically structured programs like those we conduct during the day.
 Campers are provided with the option of free play, to watch an animal-related movie, visit our library or do a craft.

 No, we do not have the option for busing at this time.

 Each day is very different, please check out the program page of the camp you are considering and review the list of different themes and possible activities.
 Our focus is for campers to spend as much time as possible outdoors hiking and learning about nature.
 Campers will interact with our animal ambassadors, however, for the health and well-being of our animals, they do need to have some time off during the day.